 ... using identical scaling for the same unit on the same page, which will ensure visual integrity and avoid misleading visuals, to...

 ... unifying a message, which will assist decision makers:

 And it's not just me talking about IBCS®.
 IBCS® rules have been in use across Europe for a number of years.
 Philips, the electronics (and other industries) giant has adopted IBCS®.
 Click on the image to have a read of their IBCS® journey.

 The IBCS® rules are community driven and available online to anyone.
 There are numerous free resources for self-education at the IBCS® website.

 In my last blog post, Report and dashboard design: what we can learn from road signs, I introduced International Business Communication Standards, also known as IBCS®.
-In the blog I posed: wouldn't it be great if there more »
+In the blog I posed: wouldn't it be great if there was a single set of report, dashboard and business presentation standards to more »